linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 7 - Applied Portfolio Management/Chapter 28 - Investment Policy and CFA Framework.md

 Example for an Individual Investor: "On the first business day of each new quarter, the investment adviser for the Jensen personal accounts will propose rebalancing transactions to return the accounts to their target allocations, and shall execute these transactions within two business days."

-# 28.5 Asset Allocation
+## Asset Allocation

 Consideration of their objectives and constraints leads investors to a set of investment policies.
 The policies column in Table 28.3 lists the various dimensions of portfolio management policymaking—asset allocation, diversification, risk and tax positioning, and income generation.
 By far the most important part of policy determination is asset allocation, that is, deciding how much of the portfolio to invest in each major asset category.

 We can view the process of asset allocation as consisting of the following steps:

 1. Specify asset classes to be included in the portfolio.
 The major classes usually considered are the following:

-$a$ .
-Money market instruments (usually called cash).
+   - Money market instruments (usually called cash).
-$b$ .
-Fixed-income securities (usually called bonds).
+   - Fixed-income securities (usually called bonds).
-c.
-Stocks, both U.S. and non-U.S.
+   - Stocks, both U.S. and non-U.S.
-d.
-Real estate.
+   - Real estate.
-e.
-Precious metals.
+   - Precious metals.
-$f$ .
-Alternative assets such as private equity or hedge funds.
+   - Alternative assets such as private equity or hedge funds.

 2. Specify capital market expectations.
 This step consists of using both historical data and economic analysis to determine your expectations of future rates of return over the relevant holding period on the assets to be considered for inclusion in the portfolio.
 (Look back at Figure 28.1 and Table 28.1, and you will see that the CFA Institute classifies this part of the planning process as the formation of "capital market expectations.")

 3. Derive the efficient portfolio frontier.
 This step consists of finding portfolios that achieve the maximum expected return for any given degree of risk.

 4. Find the optimal asset mix.
 This step consists of selecting the efficient portfolio that best meets your risk and return objectives while satisfying the constraints you face.
 Given the risk-return positioning of the investor and the set of expectations, an optimal asset mix may be formed (see Panel II, Execution, in Table 28.1).

-# Top-Down Asset Allocation for Institutional Investors
+### Top-Down Asset Allocation for Institutional Investors

 Individual investors need not concern themselves with organizational efficiency.
 But professional investors with large amounts to invest must structure asset allocation activities to decentralize some of the decision making.